Humanistic Studies (HUM STUD)

 Fall and Spring.

 HUM STUD 200.
-Introduction to Digital and Public Humanities.
+Finding Humanity in the Digital World.
 3 Credits.

 This course introduces students to the fields of digital and public humanities, with an emphasis on how we think about, and through, digital and public spaces.
 Students read, discuss, and write about humanities texts and artifacts, but also engage with the tools, platforms, methods, and projects of these emerging fields.
 Topics include curation, design, visualization, networked interaction, and collaborative research.